 What About Candy or Snacks?

-Some Realtors have had success including candy or snacks along with their pre listing package.
+Some Real Estate Professionals have had success including candy or snacks along with their pre listing package.
 If you think your potential clients will appreciate it, then you might want to think about including candy or snacks.
 Even better, if you know they have a dog or cat, including some pet treats can go a long way to building your relationship and signing the listing.

 Testimonials (with Headshots) & References With Contact Info